 Washington University faculty and students have full text access to the Harvard Business Review.
 For individual learning, we recommend you select and read article(s) either from the above listed competencies, related to your job specific skills, or desired development goals.
 After reading an article(s), take time to intentionally reflect on your key learning take-a-ways and make an action plan of how you will apply learning going forward.
 For social learning, we recommend inviting other staff, team members, colleagues, or peers to read selected article(s) together as a group.
 Then, host a Zoom or Microsoft Teams discussion group to share key learning insights and strategies on how to apply the learning going forward with one another.

-To get started in Learn@Work please complete the Compliance Profile to maintain compliance with all training requirements.
+To get started complete the Compliance Profile to maintain compliance with all training requirements.
 The Compliance Profile is a short, web-based questionnaire required for all faculty and staff that identifies and assigns mandatory training.
 Log in to Learn@Work, go to Browse, and select Compliance Profile.

 Code of Conduct